shreypatel238/Restaurant/docs/user/userdoc.md

 ## User Guide
 1. When lanuching the application, you will be presented with a login and register screen.
 You make a account, or login.
 You can also login in as a guest, but you will have limited features available
    - **NOTE: To login in as Admin: User: admin, Password: pass**
-   - Admin as the ablitly to add restaurants, as well is to update them, and delete them.
+   - Admins have the ability to add restaurants, as well is to update them, and delete them.

 <p align="center">
   <img src="Login.png" alt="Login" width="50%" height="50%">